Technology-Notes/Distributed-Systems-Complete/README.md

 ### Virtual Machines, Websites, and Databases:
 (https://www.youtube.com/watch?v=GIdVRB5yNsk)describes virtualization and  why it needs more and more implimentation everyday.
+>This video talks about the growing demand of distributed environment and the evolution of vartulization.
 ======================
 ### Install a Lamp Web Server on Amazon Linux2

+** This tutorial guided me to install lamp i.e apache web server with PHP and MariaDB on amazon linux 2 instance.**

+The main parts of the procedure are described below:

 > ran linux instance